 Which broker offers a wider range of investment options?

-IG offers investors access to ISA, SIPP, Share Trading, CFD Trading, ETFs, Investment Trusts and Spread Betting, while Lloyds Bank offers investors access to ISA, Share Trading, Funds, ETFs, Bonds - Corporate, Bonds - Government (Gilts) and Investment Trusts.
-Neither have Crypto Trading and Advisor Services.
+IG offers investors access to ISA, SIPP, Share Trading, CFD Trading, ETFs, Investment Trusts and Spread Betting, while Lloyds Bank offers investors access to ISA, SIPP, Share Trading, Funds, ETFs, Bonds - Corporate, Bonds - Government (Gilts), Investment Trusts and Advisor Services.
+Neither have Crypto Trading.
 Investing encompasses a wide variety of asset classes, so finding a broker that offers every investment type you are interested in is important.

 Do IG and Lloyds Bank offer ISA or SIPP accounts?

 Self-invested personal pensions (SIPPs) and individual savings accounts (ISAs) are tax-advantaged savings accounts that are an important tool for many individual investors.
 You can read more about how these accounts operate at Gov.UK: Click here for SIPP information and here for ISA information.
-Our analysis finds that IG offers traders access to SIPP and ISA accounts, while Lloyds Bank offers traders access to ISA accounts.
+Our analysis finds that Both IG and Lloyds Bank offer SIPP and ISA accounts.

 Do IG and Lloyds Bank offer cryptocurrency?